<< ARI Watch | Ctrl + or – enlarges or reduces text size. |

 When Amy Peikoff interviewed Yaron Brook on the Tammy Bruce radio show June 16, 2013, Mr. Brook spoke in favor of the Rubio-Schumer-McCain-Graham-Durbin-Menendez-Flake-Bennet immigration reform bill – read amnesty / immigration surge bill – then being considered in the U.S. Senate, saying:

-On Mr. Brook’s BlogTalkRadio show of June 28, 2016 he imagined if all unskilled Mexican immigrants were legal:
+On Mr. Brook’s BlogTalkRadio show of June 28, 2016 he imagined all unskilled Mexican migrants being legal:

 In “Socialism Loathes the Poor, Capitalism Loves Them” (RealClearMarkets October 21, 2015) Harry Binswanger wrote